General

 EFFECTIVE: August 19, 2014 APPROVED BY: Undergraduate Curriculum Committee DATE: November 19, 2013 APPROVED BY: Faculty Council DATE: March 18, 2014 APPROVED BY: Executive Committee of the Senate DATE: August 19, 2014 |

-The written examinations at the end of each 12 week period contain multiple choice questions (MCQs) and clinical decision making questions (CDMQs).
-Both components will count towards the final mark.
+The written examinations at the end of each 12 week period contain multiple choice questions (MCQs).

 The student who fails a written examination must write a supplemental written examination.
 Supplemental written examinations must be taken within 6 weeks after Promotion Committee’s decisions and results are released to the student.